-The permit requires compliance with new effluent limitations for E. coli, which may require the design, construction and operation of different treatment technology.
+The permit requires compliance with new effluent limitations for E. coli.
+Although it is likely the facility can meet new final effluent limitations for E. coli via controlled discharge, the permit may require the design, construction and operation of different treatment technology.
 To calculate the estimated user cost per 5,000 gallons, the Department used the equations currently being used in the Financial Assistance Center's rate calculator.
 The equations account for replacement of equipment during the life of the treatment facility, debt retirement, capital costs, and an inflation factor.
 The calculator evaluates technologies through CapDet at a range of flows, then, using a linear interpolation, develops a spreadsheet outlining costs for treatment systems.
 Because the methods used to derive the analysis estimate costs that are greater than actual costs associated with an upgrade, it reflects a conservative estimate anticipated for a community.
 An overestimation of costs is due to the fact that it is not possible for the permit writer to determine what existing equipment and structures will be reused in the upgraded facility before an engineer completes a facility design.